purplecabbage/phonegap-plugins/Android/PayPalPlugin/README.md

 5. Make sure your AndroidManifest.xml includes a superset of the permissions shown in the reference AndroidManifest.xml
 6. Add the com.paypal.android.MEP.PayPalActivity as shown in the reference AndroidManifest.xml
 7. Make sure the phonegap.{version}.js filename in index.html matches the filename in your www directory.
 8. Deploy and test the app.
-The default environment with ENV_NONE.
+The default environment is ENV_NONE.

 ## Using the PayPal Sandbox ##

 1. Set up a PayPal buyer and seller sandbox account from https://developer.paypal.com/
 2. Update demo.js to use ENV_SANDBOX instead of ENV_NONE.
 See comments near bottom of demo.js
-3. Update the index.html pmt_recipient field to your sandbox seller account
+3. In index.html, update the pmt_recipient field to your sandbox seller account

 ## RELEASE NOTES ##